51²è¹Ýapp

 In collaboration with Residence Life, SHAW is offering MHFA training sessions for students.
 MHFA is a skills-based training course that teaches participants about mental health and substance-use issues.
 There will be two hours of online pre-work to be completed on participant’s own time, followed by six hours of in-person training.

-Space is limited.
-SHAW will reach out about the location.
+SHAW will reach out about the location for this workshop.

 Support Groups & Drop-In Spaces